NREL/EnergyPlus/design/FY2019/NFP-AFN-Contaminant-Transport.md

 ```

 where `h` is the timestep.
 This method is implicit in that the right hand side
-is evaluated at time `t+h`, which requires a solution of simultaneous equations.Fortunately, the methods that are used to solve the airflow problem (e.g. the
+is evaluated at time `t+h`, which requires a solution of simultaneous equations.
+Fortunately,
+the methods that are used to solve the airflow problem (e.g. the
 skyline approach) may also be used here.
 The Crank-Nicolson method is an
 alternative semi-implicit approach uses information from both `t` and `t+h`: